shevernitskiy/golive/docs/configuration.md

 ## Enviroment variables

 Enviroment variables used for sansetive data like tokens or channel names/ids.
 In case of standalone executable there is a `.env` file right near the exectuable.
-In case of _Deno Deploy_ there variables setted through dashboard project interface.
+In case of _Deno Deploy_ these variables setted through dashboard project interface.

 If you want to use a specific _source_ (twitch, vk) or _target_ (telegram, discord), you should fill in env variables